The Biggest Risk in Financial Planning: Avoiding Risk

 While investment strategies vary for each person, financial planners say taking some risks is important in maintaining a healthy — and growing — retirement portfolio, even in the worst economic times.

-Your Investments: No Risk, No Return
+2. Remember: No Risk, No Return

-That’s the mantra of the financial planner, says Rick Kagawa, certified financial planner and president of Huntington Beach, California-based Capital Resources and Insurance, Inc.
+No risk, no return, that’s the mantra of the financial planner, says Rick Kagawa, certified financial planner and president of Huntington Beach, California-based Capital Resources and Insurance, Inc.

 “Having no risk in your investments equals no returns,” he says.
 “If you have no returns, then you must generate all the money for whatever your goal is.
 This makes reaching your goal much more difficult to nearly impossible.”